jonelo/jacksum/README.md

 ## Audience

-Jacksum is for users with security in mind, advanced users, sysadmins, students of informatics, computer scientists, cybersecurity engineers, forensics engineers, penetration testers, white hat hackers, reverse engineers, CRC researchers, etc.
+Jacksum is for users with security in mind, advanced users, sysadmins, students of informatics, computer scientists, cybersecurity engineers, forensics engineers, penetration testers, white hat hackers, reverse engineers, CRC researchers, etc. Jacksum is for professionals, but since HashGarten bundles the Jacksum library, Jacksum is available even to users who don't even know how to open a terminal.

 ## System Requirements